Hunrito/ghost888/readme.md

 **Experimental for 1.29.**

 24 player support untested.
-Check commit history if you're looking for how to make your own bot 1.29 compitable.
+Check commit history if you're looking for how to make your own bot 1.29 compatible.

 If you want to host on 1.28 or earlier versions, change to branch: ver28_sg